 The apps are rated based on an algorithm.
 They are compared and rated not only based on the number of stars but also based on downloads, reviews, and their velocity.

 What are the best GRE apps for Android users?

 The GRE Prep & Practice by Magoosh, GRE Test Prep Math & Verbal by Galvanize, and GRE Vocabulary Flashcards by Magoosh are among the best GRE apps for Android users.
 They have the highest star ratings and number of downloads on the Google Play Store.
 Users find these apps easy to use, intuitive, and with strong content.

-The GRE Prep & Practice by Magoosh, Manhattan Prep GRE, and Vocabulary Builder by Magoosh are among the best GRE apps for Apple users.
-These apps are user-friendly, and they have the highest star ratings and number of downloads on the App Store.
+The GRE Prep & Practice by Magoosh, Manhattan Prep GRE and Vocabulary Builder by Magoosh are among the best GRE apps for Apple users.
+These apps are user-friendly and have the highest star ratings and number of downloads on the App Store.

 Relying only on GRE apps is not advisable due to the following reasons:

 - Apps don’t cover everything.
 GRE tests are complex, and apps can not cover every part of the exam.
 Some apps only cover the vocab and it’s only a small aspect of the entire GRE.

 - Apps only supplement the main preparation.
 The most effective way to prepare for the GRE is to enroll in a review course or in a reputable review institution, and test takers should only use apps to enhance test-taking preparation.